-In Chicago, Barney never forgot his mother's inspiration and continued his quest for education and learning to read.
+In Chicago, Barney never forgot his mother's inspiration and continued his quest for knowledge.
 He read many books on classic literature, politics, and economics.
 He also learned the barber's trade.
-While in Chicago Barney met and married Julia Lyoni and chose a middle and last name after seeing an impressive railroad locomotive in the Chicago rail yards with the name Lancelot Ford emblazoned on it's side.
+While in Chicago, Barney met and married Julia Lyoni and chose a middle and last name after seeing an impressive railroad locomotive in the Chicago rail yards with the name Lancelot Ford emblazoned on its side.

-In 1851 Barney L. Ford and his new wife struck out on a journey to the California gold fields by ship.
-On the way, their ship detoured at a port in Nicaragua and Barney and Julia decided to stay there.
-The Fords opened a small hotel and restaurant in Greytown Nicaragua.
+In 1851 Barney and his new wife struck out on a journey to the California gold fields by ship.
+When the ship detoured to a port in Nicaragua and Barney and Julia decided to remain.
+The Fords opened a small hotel and restaurant in Greytown, Nicaragua.
 The hotel and restaurant were successful, but the Fords left Nicaragua after several years due to the threat of war.

-Ford then came to Colorado in 1860, still dreaming of striking it rich in the gold mining business.
-He came to Breckenridge to stake a claim and ended up being swindled out of all his earnings by a dishonest lawyer.
+Fordcame to Colorado in 1860, still dreaming of striking it rich in the gold mining business.
+He came to Breckenridge to stake a claim but lost it all because of a dishonest lawyer.
 The Fords retreated to Denver to start again.
 There, he started a barber shop and impressed leading citizens with his eloquent speech and worldly knowledge.
 In 1863 the barbershop burned to the ground.
 Because of his reputation, he was able to borrow $9,000 from a local banker to build a new "first-rate" barbershop, restaurant, and hotel.
 This business was highly successful and he used the profits to build a much larger hotel called the Inter Ocean Hotel at 16 th & Blake Street in Denver.

-Ford decided to return to Breckenridge and started a boarding house, a restaurant, and a barbershop.
+Ford return to Breckenridge and opened a boarding house, a restaurant, and a barbershop.
 He had a new, and very fine house constructed behind the restaurant by one of Breckenridge's finest contractors.
 He also invested in various mining ventures and "grubstaked" miners with equipment and supplies.
-Again, the Fords were highly successful and became the wealthiest family in Breckenridge.
+Highly sucessful the Fords became the wealthiest family in Breckenridge.

 But catastrophe struck again, and the restaurant burned to the ground.
-Barney borrowed funds and rebuilt the restaurant and renamed it the Saddle Rock.
+Barney borrowed funds and opened the Saddle Rock Cafe.